barryclark/jekyll-now/_posts/2016-8-30-Exploring-GraphQL.md

 <script src="https://gist.github.com/rohan-varma/4b5ec89548cf1f849bc4669cd9f526ca.js"></script>

 As you can see, such parsing can get pretty complicated very quickly if your connections are layered deep - imagine how ugly the above code would get if we asked for the favorite move of a friend of a friend of a friend of a certain pokemon, for example.
 Obviously, this is not the only solution using the RESTful paradigm - for example, an alternative solution could be to create different API endpoints on your backend that gets this particular set of data from the server.
-But with GraphQL, you only need one endpoint to access your data, and can easily query for connections defined on your server.
+But with GraphQL, you only need **one endpoint to access your data**, and can easily query for connections defined on your server.

 Essentially, GraphQL enhances the **seperation of concerns** between the front-end and backend.
 Developers on the front-end no longer need to worry about parsing server responses to get the specific set of data they need, and developers on the back-end no longer need to worry about creating different API endpoints for their application that retrieve very similar data.

 ### One last cool thing: Type Introspection

-Using GraphQL's query syntax itself, we can ask our server what queries it supports.
-For example, to see what types are defiend on our server, we can use the following query:
+Using GraphQL's query syntax, we can ask our server what queries it supports.
+For example, to see what types are defined on our server, we can use the following query:

 ```javascript
 {